olefasting/rust_rpg_toolkit/README.md

 - Scriptable dialogue system (see [assets/dialogue.json](https://github.com/olefasting/capstone/blob/master/assets/dialogue.json))
 - Scriptable mission and reward system (see [assets/dialogue.json](https://github.com/olefasting/capstone/blob/master/assets/missions.json))

 Loading of save games and creating new games using an exported character, will be implemented in the coming days.
 The same goes for chapter transitions.
-Aside from this, entire games can be created by just editing JSON files, after depending on this repo, call `rust_rpg_toolkit::run_game(game_version)` from a macroquad main loop.
+Aside from this, entire games can be created by just editing JSON files.
+After depending on this repo, call `rust_rpg_toolkit::run_game(game_version)` from a macroquad main loop to get started.

 ## Example